Buying Jeans for a New Body

 Of course, he didn’t care about the jeans.
 When looking at me, he didn’t make any kind of judgment about my body or what size I was wearing.
 My baby saw my body as a place of love and security.
 To him, I was not too big or too round or too short or too soft.
 I saw him seeing me, the person he most depended on.
 I saw him seeing his mother, a woman whose soft and changing body was not a failure or a source of shame.
 I saw him seeing a person he loved and needed, whose body was, to him, exactly perfect.

-And in that moment, in my strange postpartum body, in my new jeans, with my sweet baby, under harsh fluorescent lights, in a weird little room with a big mirror that reflected both our new bodies and our new bond, I saw her, too.
+And at that moment, in my strange postpartum body, in my new jeans, with my sweet baby, under harsh fluorescent lights, in a weird little room with a big mirror that reflected both our new bodies and our new bond, I saw her, too.

 We want to hear your story.
 Email us and ask how you can contribute to the blog.